Continued from: Yardley

 Burr’s promotional efforts were very successful.
 Between 1964 and 1968 Yardley sales in America rose from US$12 million a year to US$40 million.
 In particular, sales of cosmetics showed big gains rising from US$150,000 to US$20 million (Observer Reporter, 1968) with the main customers being teenagers and young women.
 Yardley lines developed in the United States were also sold by Yardley in other countries, magnifying the financial benefits to the company.

 By 1968, manufacturing and shipping space was almost doubled in the Yardley facilities in Totowa and Yardley employees in the United States had risen from 400 to over 1,000 with big increases in staff numbers in sales and marketing.
-Burr was rewarded by being made executive vice president in 1966 and then president of Yardley of London, Inc. (New York) in 1968.
+Burr was rewarded by being made executive vice-president in 1966 and then president of Yardley of London, Inc. (New York) in 1968.

 Burrs decision to concentrate on the youth market was not without its problems in the longer term.
 It required Yardley to become deeply involved in the fashion cycle, something it had not heavily engaged with before.
-Cosmetics driven by rapid fashion changes required shorter product turnovers and large advertising budgets to be successful and can have disastrous financial consequences if predictions are misjudged.
+Cosmetics driven by rapid fashion changes required shorter product turnovers and large advertising budgets to be successful and could have disastrous financial consequences if predictions were misjudged.
 As Yardley would discover, the youth market was very fickle and before long the company began to experience heavy financial losses in the American market as out of fashion product went unsold (Jones, 2010).
 It also moved Yardley downmarket, a trend the company repeated in Britain when it began to be sold in British Home Stores.

 In 1967, Yardley was bought by British American Tobacco (BAT).
 The Gardner family and their associates, who controlled almost three-quarters of the votes, agreed to the deal after BAT improved their offer.
 The sale was followed by operational rationalisations.
 In Australia, production of Yardley products was combined with Morny and Lentheric, companies also owned by BAT.
 Lentheric and Yardley operations were also merged in Germany and in the United States.